Kotlin/KEEP/proposals/pattern-matching.md

 The syntax proposed below aims to not introduce new keywords and leverage the existing `when` idiom that the community has already grown used to, but discussion is encouraged and welcome on how it can be improved.
+While this possible syntax is extensively discussed, the main focus of the proposal is not any specific pattern matching syntax, but rather the feature itself.

 ### Simple textbook example

 ```
+data class Customer(val name: String, val age: Int, val email: String)
 data class Prospect(val email: String, active: Boolean)
-data class Customer(val name: String, val age: Int, val email: String)
 ...

 when(elem) {